Course Catalog

 5 units

 Taught in Spanish.
 Explores the linguistic variety of the Spanish language in the Iberian Peninsula, the former Spanish colonies, and the Americas from a descriptive, synchronic perspective.
 Issues of languages in contact, variation in speech communities, and bilingualism are also introduced.
-(Formerly Languages 151.)
-Prerequisite(s): Spanish 6 or Spanish 56 or Spanish for Heritage Speakers 6 or Spanish for Spanish Speakers 63 or a score of 70 on the Spanish Placement Exam.
+Prerequisite(s): SPAN 150.
+Enrollment is restricted to senior Spanish studies majors.

 SPAN 156A